PATIENT INFORMATION

 - Inform us if you have any allergies to iodinated CT contrast.

-- You will be prescribed two medications to pick up and take the day of the test.
+- You will be prescribed a medication to pick up and take the day of the test.

 - Metoprolol tartrate (Lopressor) is used to lower your heart rate to optimize images.
 You will be prescribed three 50 mg tablets.